As seen in:

 Alright, so you’ve waited.
 It’s been a week or two since you applied and there’s still no answer.
 Game on!

-Here’s how to follow up on a job application in 6 easy steps:
+Here’s how to follow up on a job application or resume:

 Don't have any contacts in the company?